-I recently discovered Fig, an app that helps people living with celiac disease, gluten sensitivities and food allergies find foods that fit their dietary needs without spending hours decoding confusing ingredients and food labels.
-This is a sponsored post and all opinions are my own.
+I recently discovered Fig, an app that helps people living with celiac disease, gluten sensitivities, and food allergies find foods that fit their dietary needs without spending hours decoding confusing ingredients and food labels.
+This is a sponsored post, and all opinions are my own.
 Please see my disclosures for more information on how I work with brands.

 If you’re following a special diet for any reason, I highly recommend you download the Fig app ASAP, which you can find in the App Store or Google Play.
-I’ve tested a lot of scanner apps but are none as comprehensive and inclusive as Fig.
+I’ve tested a lot of scanner apps, but none are as comprehensive and inclusive as Fig.

 The Fig app is incredible and promises to help the millions of people following special diets – as well as those managing one or more food allergies and/or food intolerances – easily read a food label and instantly spot any questionable ingredients.
 On top of that, you can also search Fig’s database to quickly identify foods and brands that meet your set criteria.

 No more spending hours reading food labels, Googling ingredients, and searching through store shelves to find a product that meets your dietary needs.
 Fig does it all for you, eliminating any human error and time-consuming research.

 Millions of People Live with Food Allergies